scorpion712/stock-and-sale/README.md

-# STOCK AND SALE FOR IRONMONGERY
+# STOCK AND SALE FOR HARDWARE STORE OR IRONMONGERY

-This project was developed to control sales in a inronmongery store.
+This project was developed to control sales in a inronmongery or hardware store.
 It was made with the idea that the system works in differents terminals located in different cities.
 This is actually in development.

 ## Getting Started 🚀